top of page

 Of course we can call a painting a painting, but that doesn’t tell us much without specifying whether we’re talking about impressionism or realism, abstract shapes or precise depictions.
 How can we discuss the truthfulness of photography aptly, if we don’t distinguish between genres like fine art and documentary?

-The former stages the inner worlds of an imaginative photographer to establish artistic credibility and truthfulness to vision; the other shoots for descriptive credibility and truthfulness to accuracy while depicting the world outside of the photographer.
+The former stages the inner worlds of an imaginative photographer to establish artistic credibility and truthfulness to vision; the other shoots for descriptive credibility and truthfulness to accuracy while summarizing the world outside of the photographer.
 It is aided by captions that expand on the context and clarify the details.
 Both genres capture reality optically in the form of light dancing down a lens barrel; but one invents meaning beyond the physical elements in front of the scene, the other reports it (assuming documentary photographers perform their job meticulously and ethically).

 Let’s give this some more conTEXT.

-While titles might take precedence over captions when fine art photographs meet the world, full texts are much needed companions for any series of photos.
+While titles might take precedence over captions when fine art photographs meet the world, explanatory texts are much needed companions for any series of photos.
 Both fine art statements and press articles lend additional meaning to pictures.
 A text surrounding a set of fine art photographs is an internal exploration of the artist’s mind and heart, dissecting their ideas, visions, and journey—something subtle and dreamy that is best expressed through lyrical writing.
 The other is an external discovery of the world, using language as more of a precision tool to recount what happened beyond the obvious imagery.
 One evokes, one informs, so they are not equally eager to tell sober truths.

 Next theme: themes.